 Like mice, rats contaminate more food than they consume and a suspected infestation should be treated immediately by a professional pest controller.

-TREATMENT – After a survey and risk assessment has been carried out, our Pest control technician would decide on the best treatment to suit your situation.
+TREATMENT – After a survey and risk assessment has been carried out, our Pest Control Technician will decide on the best course of treatment to suit your situation.
 This would usually consist of monitoring with non-toxic bait to determine the location and size of the colony.
 Once this has been determined, a programme of works is put together to safely and humanely eradicate the problem.